Rinil-Parmar/Customer_Success_Platform/README.md

 This command will send a POST request to the `/api/v1/users` endpoint with the following JSON payload:

-After successful execution, You can Register the user with the `admin@gmail.com` email from the auth0 and after login you will get admin access.
+After successful execution, You can log in with the admin email `admin@gmail.com` and password `Admin@123`.
 Now, In another browser, you can log in using MS identity or Google default role will be a client.
 You can change it from the admin panel in the add user section.

 ---
 # Limitation of the Auth0:-